qpwr/cordova-plugin-websocket-server/README.md

-Important: This plugin is technically the same as the original, but uses an xcframework insteaf of a static library for PocketSocket to be able to support Mac Catalyst.
+Important: This plugin is technically the same as the original, but uses an xcframework instead of a static library for PocketSocket to be able to support Mac Catalyst.

 --- Original Readme --